-2.10 VPN Service
+2.11 VPN Service

-Digital services such as downloading pdf files from the university library, accessing the servers of our faculty or, for example, the full version of the Statista website can only be used if you are logged in to the university's Wi-Fi.
-In order to be able to access these services from home, there is a VPN service, more information about how you can access it and the download of the software can be found here (https://service.tu-dortmund.de/group/intra/vpn).
+Digital services such as downloading PDF files from the university library, accessing the faculty's servers, or using the full version of the Statista website can only be used when logged into the university's Wi-Fi.
+In addition to the many academic papers and books available in the university library, numerous publishers also provide free downloads of their (scientific) works when accessed from within the university network.
+Especially when conducting research, it is therefore always worthwhile to stay connected via eduroam.

+To access these services from home, a VPN service is available.
+More information about your login credentials as well as the necessary software download can be found here: https://service.tu-dortmund.de/group/intra/vpn.